clearlinux/clear-linux-documentation/source/guides/clear/performance.rst

 **Consider performance holistically.**
   Performance optimizations are considered across hardware and software. |CL|
-  shows the performance potential of a holistic approach on Linux, using Intel hardware with optimizations across the full stack.
+  shows the performance potential of a holistic approach on Linux, using Intel® architecture with optimizations across the full stack.

 **Optimize for runtime performance.**
   In general, |CL| will trade the one-time cost of longer build time and larger